 I was able to find a few that partnered with professional prep companies and offered instruction for as little as $135 for the whole course.

 It included Math Review, Verbal Review, Biology Review, Chemistry Review as well as two full-length proctored practice tests.

 These classes are also sometimes given by local community educational centers.
 They’re available usually in the spring semester.
-You may want to check for these options by visiting websites of your pedagogical institutions.
+You may want to check for these options by visiting the websites of your pedagogical institutions.

 Here are the average SAT scores in the US throughout history (click to enlarge).